GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 [sec:gap] *GMT* has several mechanisms that can determine line segmentation.
-Typically, data segments are separated by multiple segment header records (see Appendix B).
+Typically, data segments are separated by multiple segment header records (see Appendix `B. GMT file formats`_).
 However, if key data columns contain a NaN we may also use that information to break lines into multiple segments.
 This behavior is modified by the parameter **IO\_NAN\_RECORDS** which by default is set to *skip*, meaning such